8 Tips for Successfully Implementing New Software

 Some implementations are urgently needed to maintain operations—like getting everyone on Teams or Zoom as quickly as possible in the early weeks of a global pandemic—while others may not be as pressing but are essential for the long-term success of the business.
 Whether it's a lightweight tool that only a single team will use or a complex solution for an entire organization, implementing new software can be a daunting process.
 It’s important to understand that implementing software is like managing any project and making it a success is completely controllable.

 Over the years, I've found a few companies, and in that time, I have managed the roll-out of hundreds of software systems across several different industries, including sales, marketing, finance, architecture, engineering, and software development.
-Here, I’ll share eight tried-and-true strategies to ensure the implementation of any new software is as efficient and convenient as possible.
+Here, I’ll share eight tried-and-true strategies to ensure the implementation of any new software is as efficient and convenient as [#section-one]possible.[#section-one]

 1. Understand why you need to modernize your software systems